New Jersey Route 147: Route description

 Past the Garden State Parkway, Route 147 becomes a four-lane divided highway that briefly passes more homes and commercial establishments before entering a delta-type series of marshy rivers and inlets.
-It turns to the southeast and comes to an intersection with County Route 665 before crossing the Grassy Sound on a bridge.
-After the bridge, the route comes to an intersection with the southern terminus of County Route 619 (Ocean Drive).
+It turns to the southeast and comes to an intersection with CR 665 before crossing the Grassy Sound on a bridge.
+After the bridge, the route comes to an intersection with the southern terminus of CR 619 (Ocean Drive).

-At this point, the Ocean Drive moniker merges onto Route 147 and the road crosses over the Beach Creek into the Jersey Shore town of North Wildwood.
+At this point, the Ocean Drive moniker merges onto Route 147 and the road crosses over the Beach Creek into the Jersey Shore city of North Wildwood.
 Here, the route turns south and becomes Spruce Avenue, which heads between marshland to the west and homes to the east.
 At the intersection with West Angelsea Drive, Route 147 becomes a four-lane undivided road that continues past more developments, turning to the southeast.
 Route 147 heads through a mix of residential and commercial establishments before ending at the intersection with New York Avenue.
-From here, County Route 621 continues south along the roadway as New Jersey Avenue.
-Route 147, along with County Route 618, provide an alternate route to The Wildwoods from Route 47.
+From here, CR 621 continues south along the roadway as New Jersey Avenue.
+Route 147, along with CR 618, provide an alternate route to The Wildwoods from Route 47.

 History

 What is now Route 147 was an unimproved road back in 1927.
-When the 500-series county routes were established in the 1950s, this road became a part of County Route 585, a route that ran from Route 109 (then a part of U.S. Route 9) in Lower Township north to U.S. Route 30 and Route 157 in Absecon.
-The route was also designated as part of County Route 18, which continued west past U.S. Route 9 to Route 47.
-On November 1, 1971, Route 147 was designated to replace the portion of County Route 18/County Route 585 between U.S. Route 9 in Burleigh and the North Wildwood border.
+When the 500-series county routes were established in the 1950s, this road became a part of CR 585, a route that ran from Route 109 (then a part of US 9) in Lower Township north to US 30 and Route 157 in Absecon.
+The route was also designated as part of CR 18, which continued west past US 9 to Route 47.
+On November 1, 1971, Route 147 was designated to replace the portion of CR 18/CR 585 between US 9 in Burleigh and the North Wildwood border.
 In 1994, the current fixed-span steel girder bridge over the Grassy Sound was built.
-As a result of the bridge replacement, Route 147 was realigned off its former drawbridge, and the former alignment became Cape May County Route 665.
-The southern terminus of County Route 585 was eventually truncated its current location at Route 52 in Somers Point.
+As a result of the bridge replacement, Route 147 was realigned off its former drawbridge, and the former alignment became CR 665.
+The southern terminus of CR 585 was eventually truncated its current location at Route 52 in Somers Point.
 By the 1990s, Route 147 was extended to its current terminus at New York Avenue in North Wildwood.

 In 2020, NJTA proposed a $10 million project to reconstruct the partial interchange between Route 147 and the Garden State Parkway into a full interchange.